-She’s lobbying Congress furiously for help in Ukraine, until her pregnancy stops her
+Perspective | She’s lobbying Congress furiously for help in Ukraine, until her pregnancy stops her

 That was powerful.

-But not as urgent and personal as a visit from Ustinova, with her fluent, California-tinged English — she studied at Stanford University — and a third-trimester glow shadowed by so much death.
+But not as urgent and personal as a visit from Ustinova, with her fluent, California-tinged English — she studied at Stanford University after working for an anti-corruption organization in Ukraine — and a third-trimester glow shadowed by so much death.

-“Very enlightening,” tweeted Rep. Billy Long, (R-Mo.), who doesn’t seem to be easily convinced of much these days, as he pushes the false claims in his senate campaign that the 2020 election was “rigged” by Democrats.
+“Very enlightening,” tweeted Rep. Billy Long (R-Mo.), who doesn’t seem to be easily convinced of much these days, as he pushes the false claims in his senate campaign that the 2020 election was “rigged” by Democrats.

 As part of my work on the House #Democracy Partnership group we met today with #Ukrainian Member of Parliament Oleksandra Ustinova.
 She was in #WashingtonDC when #Russia invaded #Ukraine, and has been unable to return.
 Very enlightening. pic.twitter.com/UALlF5RPGv— Billy Long (@auctnr1) March 16, 2022